arslanshabbir88/MapMyGap/README.md

-# AlignIQ - AI-Powered Compliance Analyzer
+# CTRLcheck - AI-Powered Compliance Analyzer

-AlignIQ uses AI to analyze your internal standards against industry frameworks, instantly identifying gaps and generating the policy text you need to fix them.
+CTRLcheck uses AI to analyze your internal standards against industry frameworks, instantly identifying gaps and generating the policy text you need to fix them.

 ## ✨ Features